-Snorkeling: Snorkelling at Isaaks Hale Beach Park is a priceless experience that You can't miss on any trip to Hawaii!
+Snorkeling: Snorkelling at Isaac Hale Beach Park is a priceless experience that You can't miss on any trip to Hawaii!
 The reef offers up-close views of beautiful tropical fish, Hawaiian green sea turtles ("Honu"), and a wide variety of coral and other marine life.
 Beware of coral heads close to shore!

 Take pictures of the landscape: Issac Hale Beach has a beautiful landscape that is great for taking pictures with family and friends.
-There are numerous lava tubes, lava trees, tide pools, sea stacks, and other features of interest.
+There are numerous lava tubes, trees, tide pools, sea stacks, and other features of interest.
 The black sand beach at Issac Hale Beach Park and the nearby coastal areas are popular locations to take photos.

 Nearby Attractions and Sights of Issac Hale Beach

-Wai’opae Tide pools (ponds near the ocean): Wai’opae tide pools are a series of tide pools near Isaac Hale Beach Park, about two miles away from the Pohoiki boat ramp.
+Wai'opae Tide pools (ponds near the ocean): Wai'opae tide pools are a series of tide pools near Isaac Hale Beach Park, about two miles from the Pohoiki boat ramp.
 This spot is perfect for snorkeling and exploring sea life up close.
-Popular animals include octopus, sea cucumbers, shrimp, crabs, and colorful fish.
+Popular animals include octopuses, sea cucumbers, shrimp, crabs, and colorful fish.